-s "leading" This item is available in downloadable format only.
-Since it is not shipped, be sure before you order that your shipping charges are 0.your organization a white-knuckle ride?
+Is "leading" This item is available in downloadable format only.
+Since it isn't shipped, be sure before you order that your shipping charges are 0.your organization a white-knuckle ride?
 As a leader of a project-oriented organization you probably often feel like you're riding a hurricane.
 Juggling multiple projects, all competing for resources, many of them late or over budget or floundering, while at the same time you "manage" your organization, you sometimes wonder if there's a better way.
 There is.

 Today's organizations People who ordered this item also ordered 52 Tips for Resuming Paused Projects and How to Spot a Troubled Project Before the Trouble Starts.have inherited much of their structure from "operations-oriented" organizations.
 They don't work very well when they have to work in projects.
 Learn how to design, adjust, and lead an organization that does its work — for the most part — in projects.